 How to Scan Multiple Pages into One PDF File

-In this section, a mobile application will be used for scanning multiple pages into one PDF file using the scan tab.
-The mobile application is the Adobe Scan mobile app.
-You can download it from the Play Store for Android phones or the Apple Store for iPhones.
-You can also download it from the Adobe Acrobat website.
+Let's start with a mobile solution for scanning multiple pages into one PDF.
+The Adobe Scan mobile app works great for this.
+You can download it from the Play Store for Android phones or the App Store for iPhones.
+You can also get it from the Adobe Acrobat website.
+The app leverages your smartphone's camera to capture documents, making it perfect for quick document digitization when you're away from traditional scanners.

 Download the Adobe Scan app from the official website

 Adobe Acrobat is a desktop application for creating, editing, signing, and printing PDF files.
-It can be used to convert any electronic document into a PDF file.
-With the help of this program, you can edit and annotate your PDFs.
-You can also access all the features on a mobile device.
+It converts any electronic document into a PDF file.
+With this program, you can edit and annotate your PDFs.
+You can also access all features on mobile devices through Adobe's cloud sync.
+The desktop version offers more robust features compared to mobile apps, including batch processing, form creation, and advanced security options.

-Let's examine how to make a PDF file by scanning multiple pages using Adobe Acrobat:
+Let's walk through creating a PDF by scanning multiple pages using Adobe Acrobat:

 Navigate to the tools in the Adobe Acrobat Pro